breedx-splk/java-ws-stomp/README.md

 ```

 It's worth noting that the message `from` and `subject` fields are appended to
 the `CONSUMER` span in the form of custom attributes.
-That not strictly required,
+That's not strictly required,
 of course, but adds a little more observable detail and depth to the final component
 in our distributed trace.

 # improved traces

-Now that we've manually instrumeted our code, we run the app for a while
+Now that we've manually instrumented our code, we run the app for a while
 and see how the trace has improved.
 Our messaging trace now looks something like this:

 <img width="649" alt="image" src="https://user-images.githubusercontent.com/75337021/216484222-06e17d3c-2981-4531-a3b9-6a44e5cc3577.png">